AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \I{################################################################################################}
-## 7.3 Type Traits Struct T_Boxer ## {#alib_boxing_customizing_traits}
+## 7.3 Type Trait BoxTraits ## {#alib_boxing_customizing_traits}

-As noticed in chapter \ref alib_boxing_basics_expl_templated, this \alibmod_nl uses template meta programming (TMP) for boxing, type guessing and unboxing.
-With this paradigm, so called "type traits" are frequently used.
-Simply spoken, type traits enable the compiler to choose different code when compiling templated methods or functions.

-Typically, type traits are implemented by a templated struct.
-The non-specialized definition of the struct sets the defaults, by adding default types, functions etc. Then, specializations of the struct for specific types can be given, from library internal or external code.
-The C++ language allows virtually arbitrary changes to the original struct when specialized, including even changing the type's inheritance relationship, changing the signature of methods, leave out entities and add new ones.
-However, with TMP, the documentation of traits structs tell programmers, which properties the specialized struct needs to provide.

-\note
-  This is one major criticism of C++ TMP.
-Due to not (or only sparsely) inventing new keywords and language syntax to support TMP, it is considered unsafe and hard to implement.<br>
-  While the latter is absolutely true, it is not unsafe or otherwise dangerous.
-  Some software companies even disallow to use TMP in own code, of course not in respect to using libraries.
-The C++ standard library itself makes very extensive use of TMP.

-This design pattern of using type traits is also leveraged with \alib_boxing_nl.
+As noticed in chapter \ref alib_boxing_basics_expl_templated, the design pattern of using
+\ref alib_manual_appendix_tca "type-traits" is also leveraged with \alib_boxing_nl.
-The type traits struct that is to be specialized for customization is given with
+The type trait that is to be specialized for customization is given with
-\ref alib::boxing::T_Boxer.
+\ref alib::boxing::BoxTraits.

 \attention
   Two code units must use the same custom boxing settings for all types that they share by passing boxes.
 Otherwise, this library has undefined behavior.
   The reason for this, was already explained in chapter \ref alib_boxing_fundamentals_disable.<br>
-  This means that specializations of type traits struct \b T_Boxer, need to be shared between all code units in question.
+  This means that specializations of the type trait \b BoxTraits, need to be shared between all code units in question.
-  In practice, specializations for this reason are made in header files and such are to be included by each code unit that boxes or unboxes shared types.
+  In practice, specializations for this reason are made in header-files and such are to be included by each code unit that boxes or unboxes shared types.

-Type traits struct \alib{boxing;T_Boxer} is well documented and should be referred to for all details.
+Type trait \alib{boxing;BoxTraits} is well documented and should be referred to for all details.
 The specialization of the struct can optionally be performed using helper macro
 \ref ALIB_BOXING_CUSTOMIZE and its siblings.